Kevin Gates: Personal life

 Gates married his longtime girlfriend, Dreka Haynes, in October 2015.
-The couple have two children.
+The couple have two children, born in 2012 and 2014.
 Gates hinted that he had children by other women in a 2013 interview with Complex: "I got some children.
 I'm real real close with them.
 I lay in the bed with them, hold them, love on them.
 It really doesn't make sense to say [how many kids I have].
 Not in a bad way, but it's not like the public will ever get to see my children, and if they do see them, they aren't going to know they're mine."
 The couple divorced in July 2025.

-He entered into a Nikah marriage with social media personality Brittany Renner in April 2025, while already married to Haynes.
+He entered into a Nikah marriage with social media personality Brittany Renner in April 2025, while still legally married to Haynes.
 Renner and Gates divorced in May 2025.
+He began dating Jelenny Tejada the same year.

-Gates is a practicing Muslim along with his wife, and went in September 2016 to Mecca for Hajj.
+Gates is a practicing Muslim.
+He and Haynes went to Mecca for Hajj in September 2016.

+Gates is well known for making bizarre and outlandish claims on a wide range of topics.
+In a 2022 appearance on DJ Akademiks' Off the Record podcast, Gates defended an earlier claim that he had jump started a stranded stranger's car battery by placing his hands on it and praying, stating "If I didn’t, may God murder my children.
+Please.
+Kill ’em today."